whimtrip/jwht-scrapper/README.md

 ### General Knowledge

 One common thing happening when scrapping is hitting false positive or security barrier such as captchas.
-The idea behing Warning Sign is that we had to provide a standard API to spot those signs and to choose the correct decision to handle it properly.
+The idea behind Warning Sign is that we had to provide a standard API to spot those signs and to choose the correct decision to handle it properly.